tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-anonymization-plan/README.md

 | 7         | 20 % `EMPTY`, 80 % `MANY_SEATS_AVAILABLE`        |
 | 8         | 100 % `MANY_SEATS_AVAILABLE`                     |

-Here the transition interval is \[4, 7\] i.e. 4 values wide.
+Here the transition interval is \[3, 7\] i.e. 5 values wide.
 Care must
 be taken in choosing the transition interval.
 The wider the transition interval, the harder it becomes to guess the headcount that caused a change in `OccupancyStatus` and thus the stronger the anonymity.
 The narrower the transition interval, the more accurate and useful the `OccupancyStatus` value is.

-We will find a more rigorous description for this anonymization sketch later.
+We will write a more rigorous description for this anonymization sketch later.

 Let’s look at some re-identification attacks a curious GTFS Realtime